 The following policies implement a framework to facilitate transit-supportive development in Primary Major Transit Station Areas.
 They include policies for authorized uses of land, buildings and structures and minimum densities.
 The following policies are to be read in conjunction with all other Chapters of this Plan.
-Until such time as Secondary Plan policies are implemented for each Primary Major Transit Station Area, the policies in Chapter 4 take precedent over any land use and minimum density Secondary Plan policies that apply to the lands located within a Primary Major Transit Station Area.
+Until such time as Secondary Plan and/or Precinct Plan policies are implemented for each Primary Major Transit Station Areas, the Major Transit Station Area policies in Chapters 2 and 4 of this Plan take precedent over any land use and minimum density existing Secondary Plan policies, except in cases where a property is located in a Provincial Special Policy Area, the applicable Special Policy Area policies shall continue to apply.